organix/mycelia/OED.md

 keeps the encoding small
 for additional fields of larger encodings.
-However, it is unclear how large the range should be, so we will used all the encoding space that remains after encoding the other types.
+However, it is unclear how large the range should be, so we will use all the encoding space that remains after encoding the other types.

-The most basic form of arbitrary-sized _Numbers_ are arbitrary-length bit-strings representing _natural_ numbers.
+The most basic form of arbitrary-sized _Numbers_ are arbitrary-length bit-strings representing _natural_ numbers (starting with _zero_).
 With the addition of a _sign_ bit, we can describe any finite _integer_ value.
 By adding an _integer_ field for an _exponent_,